klebergermano/react_email/README.md

 # React.js Email Nodemailer

-This is a basic project with React, Express and Nodemailer configured to send emails
+This is a basic project with React.js, Express and Nodemailer configured to send emails

 ---